justushar/DSU_Server_WearOS/README.md

   A clean, single-button interface designed for Wear OS.
 Just start the server and play.

 - **Power Efficient**
-  Uses power and Wi-Fi locks to ensure a stable connection during gameplay without excessive battery drain.
+  Uses power and Wi-Fi locks to ensure a stable connection during gameplay without excessive battery drain and prevents any screen locks to ensure smooth experience.

 - **Modern & Native**
-  A complete, native Android application built for modern Wear OS versions.
+  A complete, native Android application built from scratch for modern Wear OS versions.

 ---

 ## Requirements

 - A **Wear OS watch** (Wear OS 3 or newer recommended).
-- A **PC** running an emulator (e.g., **Yuzu**, **Cemu**).
+- A **PC** running an emulator or any cemuhook compatible software.
 - Both your **watch** and your **PC** must be connected to the same **Wi-Fi network**.

 ---